foysolc/aws-landing-zone-component/README.md

-[⚠️ Suspicious Content] 🚀 Basic AWS Landing Zone Component with Terraform This repository contains Infrastructure as Code (IaC) for deploying a foundational, secure, and organized AWS environment.
+🚀 Basic AWS Landing Zone Component with Terraform
+This repository contains Infrastructure as Code (IaC) for deploying a foundational, secure, and organized AWS environment.
 This project serves as a baseline for deploying future workloads in a well-architected way, emphasizing a multi-account strategy, centralized logging, and secure access management.

 ✨ Project Overview